menu iconknow your dna logosearch icon

 Summary

-GINA helps ensure that your genetic data won't be used to discriminate against you in your workplace or health-related-wise.
-It ensures you won't be denied opportunities and services because of your DNA results.
+GINA helps ensure that your genetic data won’t be used to discriminate against you at the workplace when it comes to the results of health tests.
+It ensures you won’t be denied opportunities and services because of your health tests and DNA results.

 Health Insurance Portability and Accountability Act (HIPAA)